Plugins for Guitar

 Softube Amp Room Marshall Edition

 One of the neat little bonuses of using Softube products is that everything works together in one big ecosystem.
-If you have Amp Room, of course you can mix and match components across the four different suites.
-If you get a standalone plugin, that plugin becomes available as a module in Amp Room.
+If you have Amp Room, of course you can mix and match components across whatever suites and individual amp plugins you might own.
+If you get a standalone studio-oriented plugin, such as a compressor or a reverb, that plugin also becomes available as a module in Amp Room.
 It's the same thing with the Modular synthesizer, and quite a few of their other products.
-In fact, my best Softube recommendation for guitar is get one of the Amp Room suites, then wait for a deep discount on their Model 84 synthesizer.
+In fact, my best Softube recommendation for guitar is get whatever Amp Room suite that fits your taste and style, and then wait for a deep discount on their Model 84 synthesizer.
 Even you refuse to touch synths, the chorus module in the '84 is well worth the (discounted) price.

 The Vintage and Metal suites aren't licensed, so they contain what I've seen referred to as "bland-name products".
+Of course, the visual interface is still based on the actual hardware, making it fairly easy to guess what Softube were going for.
 There are two Fenders, blackface and silverface, a Hiwatt and a Vox in the Vintage suite.
-The Metal suite has another copy of the Marshall JCM 800 and adds a Mesa Rectifier, some kind of Engl and a 5150.
-Both of them are excellent.
-I'm especially impressed by the Hiwatt for clean tones, and the Rectifier (with the green overdrive in front!).
+The Metal suite has another copy of the Marshall JCM 800 and adds a Mesa Rectifier, some kind of Engl and what sounds like a 5150.
+Both suites are excellent and add plenty of variety, including lots more effects and cabs, to the Marshall amps.
+I'm especially impressed by the Hiwatt for clean tones, and the Rectifier (with the green overdrive in front!) for the chug.

 Other Plugins